VogelBenjamin/bics-bsp-s1-2021-vogel-benjamin-source-files/README.md

 #### In case of an error:
 After making sure that the python version in use is identical to the version it was produced in.
 (3.10.7) Please view the requirements.txt file.
+Please download the file and input "pip install -r requirements.txt".
+This should make sure that your python environment is identical to the one this software was produced in.